rollbar/rollbar-gem/README.md

 ## Rails booting process

-Rails doesn't provide a way to hook into its booting process, however this can be useful when you are deploying and some error may happen and finally the server doesn't boot up.
-You can instead make some small changes in your project files so errors while booting are reported.
+Rails doesn't provide a way to hook into its booting process, so we can't catch errors during boot out of the box.
+To report these errors to Rollbar, make the following changes to your project files.

-First you'll need to move your `config/initializers/rollbar.rb` file to `config/rollbar.rb`.
+First, move your `config/initializers/rollbar.rb` file to `config/rollbar.rb`.
 Then be sure your `config/environment.rb` looks similar to this:

 ```ruby
 # config/environment.rb